natnat-mc/libsh3/README.md

 * SH2
 * SH3
 * SH4
-* SH4-A
+* SH4A
 * potentially SH3-DSP
-* potentially SH2-A if I find a way to handle dual-word instructions
+* potentially SH2A if I find a way to handle dual-word instructions

 # ToDo list
 * implement all instructions
-* add banked registers, which should be swapped when calling setSR
 * then check for the NOP code to invalidate the pipeline
 * implement the processor correctly
 * implement peripherals according to the spec